qweeze/pg_watcher/README.md

 ### pg_watcher

-A set of PL/pgSQL functions to monitor changes in result of an arbitrary SQL query
+A set of PL/pgSQL functions to monitor data changes (CDC) as a result of an arbitrary SQL query

 ##### Usage example: